 Driven to write looks back at Jaguar’s ‘much-loved’ X-Type and asks whether it was it simply a Mondeo in drag or something a little more nuanced?

-The X-Type hadn’t initially featured in Jaguar’s plans.
-Ford needed it for one simple reason; having massively overpaid for the marque in 1989, they needed to recoup their investment fast.
-Jaguar turned out to be in far worse shape than they had been led to believe, so a new business plan was hastily cobbled together in the dark days of 1992, central to which were new models – aimed at making Jaguar a viable rival to the German marques, in prestige, quality and crucially, volume.
+As an independent entity, Jaguar had no plans for such a compact model line.
+X400 came about for one simple reason.
+Having massively overpaid for it in 1989, Ford needed to recoup their investment fast.
+The storied marque turned out to be in far worse shape than they had been led to believe, so a new business plan was hastily cobbled together in the dark days of 1992, central to which were new models, aimed at making Jaguar a viable rival to the German marques, in prestige, quality and crucially, volume.

-Ford-appointed Chairman, Nick Scheele bullishly told journalists in 1998 that volumes of over 200,000 cars per annum was a realistic aim for the new generation of Jaguars; the bulk of this coming from X400, the model code for a compact saloon aimed at the lucrative junior executive market dominated by BMW, Mercedes and Audi.
+Chairman, Sir Nick Scheele bullishly informed journalists in 1998 that volumes of over 200,000 cars per annum was a realistic aim for the new generation of Jaguars, the bulk of this coming from X400, the model code for a compact saloon aimed at the lucrative junior executive market dominated by BMW, Mercedes and Audi.

 Jaguar’s engineers had little experience of producing a world class rival to BMW’s state of the sector 3-Series and neither for that matter did Ford.
 Nor was there a suitable rwd platform.
 The result was a compromise, a fudge.
-Without a rear-wheel drive architecture, a rear-biased four-wheel drive chassis was derived from elements of the contemporary Mondeo’s CD132 fwd platform.
-However, neither the lengths, widths nor wheelbases were shared, nor indeed were any visible interior or exterior component.
+Without a rear-drive architecture, a rear-biased four-wheel drive chassis was derived from elements of the contemporary Mondeo’s CD132 fwd platform.
+However, neither the lengths, widths nor wheelbases were shared, nor indeed was any visible interior or exterior component.

-The V6 engines available at launch were based upon existing Ford Duratec units, themselves reputed to be based upon a Porsche design.
+The V6 engines available at launch (of 2.5 and 3.0 litre capacities), were based upon existing Ford Duratec units, themselves believed to have been based upon a Porsche design.
 Cylinder heads and engine ancillaries were unique to Jaguar.
-Engine choice however, would ultimately be limited by the car’s architecture.
-X400 couldn’t accommodate Jaguar’s larger displacement V8 engines where rivals offered larger capacities and considerably more power.
+However, one unfortunate consequence of X400’s architecture would be the fact that it couldn’t accommodate Jaguar’s larger displacement engines, whereas rivals offered larger capacities and considerably more power.

-Fears of diluting the brand by use of mainstream four cylinder Ford engines in the lower reaches of the price range, would further compromise sales, despite the fact that throughout Europe, most junior executive cars were fitted with engines of 2-litres or less.
-There appeared to be no initial consideration of diesel, despite the growing popularity outside the US of such units.
-Ford’s US-centric attitude to product planning meaning X400 was tailored almost entirely to American tastes.
+Fears of diluting the brand by use of mainstream four cylinder Ford-sourced engines would further compromise the car’s prospects, especially throughout Europe, where most junior executive cars were fitted with engines of 2-litres or less.
+There appeared to be no consideration of diesel power units, despite their growing popularity in European markets; Ford’s US-centric attitude to product planning ensuring that X400 was tailored almost entirely to American tastes.